2026 PA Chamber Women in Business Conference

 EVENT DESCRIPTION

-Join us for the Pennsylvania AI Summit, a groundbreaking inaugural event bringing together thought leaders, policymakers, and industry experts to explore the profound impact of artificial intelligence on Pennsylvania’s workforce and its emerging policy landscape.
+Back by popular demand!
+Join us for the Pennsylvania AI Summit, an annual event bringing together thought leaders, policymakers, and industry experts to explore the profound impact of artificial intelligence on Pennsylvania’s workforce and its emerging policy landscape.

 This event provides a forum for collaboration, professional development, and networking among business leaders navigating AI implementation and policymakers shaping the future regulatory landscape.